iNeedABox/Generative-String-Art/README.md

 1. **Download Python 3.13.3 or older from the official website:**

-   If you desire download Python click the next link: [Download Python](https://www.python.org/downloads/) Clicking it will redirect you to the official website of Python.
+   If you wish to download Python, simply click the following link: [Download Python](https://www.python.org/downloads/) This will take you to the official Python website.

 2. **Navigate to the project directory and install the dependencies:**